 Skip to main content

-When you borrowed the funds determines if you can claim interest deductions.
+For your 2022, 2023 and 2024 tax returns, when you borrowed the funds determines if you can claim interest.

-If an exclusion or exemption applies, your interest deductions will not be limited under the interest limitation rules.
+If an exclusion or exemption applies, the interest limitation rules do not affect you.

 Funds borrowed before 27 March 2021